noahzeisberg/FyUTILS/README.md

 For the moment,
 I won't release a version 2.0.0 because there are way too few features than I wanted for the biggest update since the release of FUELs.
+Maybe I'll release 2.0.0 after I finished developing the ARP scanner, but I'm currently not sure.